-In this feature, which will appear in three parts (of which this is the first – the others will appear during November), Patricia Macdonald (University of Edinburgh and Aerographica consultancy) takes as starting points three of her aerial photographic artworks from the collection of the National Galleries of Scotland, to consider environmental issues relating to climate change and biodiversity in the contexts of a series of key Scottish landscapes.
+In this feature, which appears in three parts (of which this is the first – the second and third were published during November), Patricia Macdonald (University of Edinburgh and Aerographica consultancy) takes as starting points three of her aerial photographic artworks from the collection of the National Galleries of Scotland, to consider environmental issues relating to climate change and biodiversity in the contexts of a series of key Scottish landscapes.

 The extent of ‘wild land’ is tiny in global terms today, but to experience it immersively, even for a short time – as an even tinier human – is not only unforgettable, but felt to be necessary by many people in an increasingly wounded world.
 The first three images seen above here, made overhead 57° 00’ 25” N, 3° 54’ 15” W, show a remarkable location far up a glen in the Cairngorms of the Highlands of Scotland.
 Arrival there on foot requires a long walk from any public road.
 The land here is a cultural landscape used by people over millennia, and therefore not truly ‘wild’, but it is nevertheless an exciting place to glimpse momentary views of ecological processes in action.